cilium/cilium/Documentation/contributing/release/stable.rst

    This will leave a file with the format ``digest-vX.Y.Z.txt`` in the local directory which can be used to prepare the release in the next step.

-#. `Publish a GitHub release <https://github.com/cilium/cilium/releases/>`_:

-   Following the steps above, the release draft will already be prepared.
-   Preview the description and then publish the release.

-   #.
-Copy the official docker manifests for the release from the previous step
-      into the end of the Github release announcement.

 #.
 Prepare Helm changes for the release using the `Cilium Helm Charts Repository <https://github.com/cilium/charts/>`__
    and push the changes into that repository (not the main cilium repository):